17 bodies crowded into tiny morgue found at New Jersey nursing home

 “Once one person in the home gets sick it spreads pretty quickly in nursing homes,” Rep. Gottheimer said.
 “We’re seeing this around the state.”

-The Congressman said his office as well as state emergency services and the department of health are working to get the Andover facility what it needs, which he said is made difficult by “huge nursing shortages” across New Jersey.
+The congressman said his office as well as state officials are working to get the Andover facility what it needs, which he said is made difficult by “huge nursing shortages” across New Jersey.
 His office reached out to FEMA and the Secretary of Health and Human Services on Wednesday to see if federal help is available.